BackTable / VI / Article

 How does over-the-wire technique compare to traditional IVC filter methods?

 The Argon Option ELITE IVC filter demonstrates a statistically significant decrease in the tilting associated with over-the-wire versus non over-the-wire placement.
 Despite OTW techniques having less tilting, the procedure is associated with a slightly increased fluoro and overall procedure time.
-Although the overall procedure time may be increased, Dr. Mobley suggests the improved filter placement may decrease filter retrieval times on subsequent procedures.
+Although the overall procedure time may be increased, Dr. Mobley suggests the improved IVC filter deployment may decrease filter retrieval times on subsequent procedures.

 [David Mobley]